Leonor2004/FSI_24-25/Logbooks/LOGBOOK11.md

     </figure>
 </div>

-Now we want to add Subject Alternative Names (SANs), and to do that we had to regenerate the CRS but now with SANs.
+Lastly, in this task, we want to add Subject Alternative Names (SANs), and to do that we had to regenerate the CRS but now with SANs.

 ```bash
 openssl req -newkey rsa:2048 -sha256 \
 -keyout server.key -out server.csr \